mahiki/PrefectInterfaces.jl/docs/src/prefect/install-local-prefect-environment.md

-# Prefect Installation - Environment Managed by Poetry
+# Prefect Installation
-These are the instructions to install a local Prefect instance for package testing, demonstration, or even as your lightweight local workflow orchestration tool.
+This local install environment is managed by Poetry, ensuring isolation from the These are the instructions to install a local Prefect instance for package testing, demonstration, or even as your lightweight local workflow orchestration tool.
 The local python environment here is managed by [poetry](https://python-poetry.org/).
 Prefect provides a command-line interface and python SDK.

-This [prefect/ folder](../prefect/) holds all the configuration for installing a small Prefect DB (which is a sqlite file stored in the PREFECT_HOME directory).
+This [`prefect/` folder](https://github.com/mahiki/PrefectInterfaces.jl/tree/main/prefect) holds all the configuration for installing a small Prefect DB (which is a sqlite file stored in the PREFECT_HOME directory).

 This lightweight installation will enable testing of the PrefectInterfaces functions and demonstrates managing an orchestration environment that can implement julia code.

-## JUSTFILE
+## Justfile
 We use [justfile](https://just.systems/).
 It is convenient to manage development tasks like starting/stopping the server with a task runner of some sort.
 The just commands inject the necessary environment variables (from `.env`) and provides a self-documenting scripting tool.

-There are some non-`just` [example commands in this file.](setup-without-justfile.md)
+There are some non-`just` commands in the section [Install Prefect Environment - Poetry Commands](@ref).

-## INSTALL PREFECT (macOS)
+## Install Prefect (Macos)
 If you don't already have a Prefect Server or Cloud instance running, you'll need to install one locally to test out the Julia **PrefectInterfaces** functionality.

 This prefect installation requires: